 Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.

-Or request information from additional schools offering counseling programs in New Hampshireto know more about how to gain the required educational qualifications.
+Request information from additional schools offering counseling programs in New Hampshireto know more about how to gain the required educational qualifications.

 Next, you will need to complete a minimum of 2 years of paid, post-master’s experience in a mental health counseling setting including a minimum of 3,000 hours of supervised clinical work in no less than a 2-year period and no more than a 5-year period.
 In addition, your supervised experience will need to include 100 hours of face to face supervision.
 You will also need to be supervised by a nationally-certified or state-licensed mental health professional.